-Mahakaleshwar Temple, established in the ancient town of Ujjain in Madhya Pradesh, remains to be one of the holiest and leading areas of pilgrimage for Hindus.
+Mahakaleshwar Temple, established in the ancient town of Ujjain in Madhya Pradesh.
+It remains to be one of the holiest and leading areas of pilgrimage for Hindus.
 The abode of Lord Shiva, it is on the banks of the Rudra Sagar Lake and is one of the twelve Jyotirlingas.
 Even in the modern and hectic lifestyles, the temple continues to provide visitors with an altogether different and unmatched peace of mind and composure.

 The temple has five levels in total, one of them is underground.
 The colossal idol of Mahakaleshwar is located below the ground level (Garbhagriha) and is a Dakshina-murti, which means that it is facing the south direction.
-This unique feature is found only in the Mahakaleshwar Temple from amongst all the twelve Jyotirlingas.
+This unique feature is only in the Mahakaleshwar Temple from amongst all the twelve Jyotirlingas.

 The Yatri bath themselves in the sacred Sipra and then visits Nagachandresvara, Mahakalesvara, Kotesvara, goddess Harasiddhi, goddess Avantika and Agastyesvara for Darshana.

 The sacred procession of the Almighty passes through the streets of Ujjain on every Monday for some particular periods.
 The last Sawari that takes place on the dark fortnight of the Bhadrapada especially draws the attention of lakhs of people and people celebrate it with great pomp and show.
 The procession during the Vijayadashami festival is equally exciting and attractive.